Estimate Time5 min

 What if I invest the money instead?

 But what if you invested in bonds?
-If interest rates do, in fact, increase, the increasing rate environment could actually lead to losses in the bond portfolio—offsetting much of the expected increase in the annuity rate.
-And you will still need to pay your essential expenses throughout the year.
+If interest rates increase, the increasing rate environment could lead to losses in the bond portfolio—offsetting much of the expected increase in the annuity rate.
+Note: The reverse would also be true, and decreasing interest rates could lead to gains in the bond portfolio, and a decrease in the annuity rate.

 More to explore